lynxthecat/cake-autorate/README.md

-# CAKE with Adaptive Bandwidth - "cake-autorate"
+# ⚡CAKE with Adaptive Bandwidth - "cake-autorate"

 **cake-autorate** is a script that automatically adjusts CAKE bandwidth settings based on traffic load and one-way-delay or